-- The Council's qualifying criteria are altered and the appropriate notice of change is given to the organisation. - 14.5 Organisations receiving rate relief must inform the Council if their circumstances change from those that existed when the application was made. - 14.6 The Council will end relief entitlement from the date that the organisation's circumstances change, such that they ceased to satisfy the qualifying criteria.. - 14.7 Awards of relief, under Section 44A, for partly occupied properties, and remission of rates under Section 49 (hardship) will be made in respect of a specific period of rate liability. - 14.8 Subject to there being no additional policy changes or cost implications arising from Government prescribed and funded 'Discretionary Relief', the Chief Finance Officer in Consultation with the Cabinet Member with responsibility for Business Rates, is authorised to amend this policy and put in place arrangements to award discretionary rate relief as soon as practically possible. - 14.9 The Council will from time to time maintain additional policies to govern the manner in which it uses its discretionary powers given by the Localism Act 2011.
+- The organisation fails to provide information reasonably requested by the Council. - The Council's qualifying criteria are altered and the appropriate notice of change is given to the organisation. - 14.5 Organisations receiving rate relief must inform the Council if their circumstances change from those that existed when the application was made. - 14.6 The Council will end relief entitlement from the date that the organisation's circumstances change, such that they ceased to satisfy the qualifying criteria.. - 14.7 Awards of relief, under Section 44A, for partly occupied properties, and remission of rates under Section 49 (hardship) will be made in respect of a specific period of rate liability. - 14.8 Awards of relief under Section 47 will ordinarily be made if they are granted within 6 months of the end of the financial year to which they apply.
+The Council may, in respect of awards for the 2024-25 financial year and later, further backdate the relief where it is considered appropriate.
+Appropriate circumstances would include but not be limited to; delays in the Council's processing of applications, delays in the VOA assessment or alteration of rateable values or other circumstances beyond the control of the applicant.
+Backdating cannot be guaranteed and the Council must have regard to the cost of any relief before awarding it. - 14.9 Subject to there being no additional policy changes or cost implications arising from Government prescribed and funded 'Discretionary Relief', the Chief Finance Officer in Consultation with the Cabinet Member with responsibility for Business Rates, is authorised to amend this policy and put in place arrangements to award discretionary rate relief as soon as practically possible. - 14.10 The Council will from time to time maintain additional policies to govern the manner in which it uses its discretionary powers given by the Localism Act 2011.
 Such policies will be particularly concerned with business growth activities and actions aimed at bringing empty properties into use.